glowieframework/glowie-website/documentation/v1.x/getting-started/installation.md

 ```

 This will update Glowie core modules to the latest version available.

-Updates are usually released in an interval of 10-15 days.
-Security flaws and bug fixing updates are released as soon as they are resolved.

 **Important!** Glowie follows [Semantic Versioning](https://semver.org) standards, so don't forget to read the [releases changelog](https://github.com/glowieframework/glowie/releases) and be aware of all breaking changes before running any updates.